accolette/challenge-BackEnd-oblog/README.md

 ## 🇬🇧 Presentation

-Project developed as part of a training exercise, focused on building a server-side blog application using **JavaScript**.
+Project developed as part of a training exercise during module 9 out of 25 of the training, focused on building a server-side blog application using **JavaScript**.

 The goal is to create a simple web application that:
 - displays a dynamic list of blog articles,